scharlau/sample_bears/README.md

-# sample_bears
-polar bears on render.com

-# This is a short guide to free deployments on http://render.com
+# This is a short guide to free deployments on render

-This example focuses on using a Django application in python, so should cover most of the issues you find, even if you're app is done in something else.
+This example focuses on deploying a Django application in python to http://render.com This should cover most of the issues you find, even if you're app is python app is done in something else.
 By following this example you should avoid the 'quick start' documents on Render, which point you down a different path using poetry, which leads you to the paid plans.

 This version uses the sqlite3 database.
 The postgresql database at render.com is only free for a limited time.
 That is not covered in this version of the guide.